Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/stacki_config_step_6a_2.png)

-The "Id" column denotes pallets loaded from a DVD and the "Network" column denotes pallets from a network (Not being used).
+The "Id" column denotes pallets loaded from a DVD and the "Network" column denotes pallets from a network (not being used).

 Select "stacki" and "os" pallets to install.